Michaelawilliams28/cuckoo-debian-install/README.md

   * you may want to use anything but your own work or home Network connection.
       * use DMZ, VPS, or VPN connection
       * Don't leave bread crumbs back to you
+  * I would imagine some malware would create problems
+      * This malware would probably require static analysis
+      * Also be a good idea to submit and share the samples with the community

  # More information
    https://cuckoo.readthedocs.io/en/latest/installation/